 Fathers, let us take this teaching role very seriously.
 George Herbert, a believer of the past, said, “One father is more than a hundred schoolmasters.”
 True words!

-So, teaching is the first means fathers ought to do.
+So, teaching is the first means fathers ought to employ in their efforts to bring up godly children.

 When the teaching aspect mentioned above is not followed, then part of that teaching involves corrective training.
 I understand disciplining is a sensitive subject in our day and age.
 Some may even disagree with this aspect.
 However, as believers, we need to ask, “What does the Bible say regarding this issue of discipline?”
 It’s not about our feelings but God’s word!
 That’s where the absolute authority lies.

 First of all, God, the perfect parent, disciplines his children.
-There is our role model!
-Hebrews 12:5-11 explains that his disciplining us is “for our good” [vv.
+Hebrews 12:5-11 explains that God the Father disciplines us, his children, “for our good” [vv.
 10-11].
-And this passage assumes that human fathers will discipline children [12:9] for their good as well!
+And this passage assumes that human fathers will discipline their children [12:9] for their good!
+So, there’s our role model!

-The book of Proverbs filled with wisdom for a daily practical living has so many instructions calling for parents to discipline their children when required.
+The book of Proverbs filled with wisdom has many calls for parents to discipline their children when required.
 Here are a few.

 Proverbs 13:24 “Whoever spares the rod hates their children, but the one who loves their children is careful to discipline them.”